Unity-Technologies/facial-ar-remote/readme.md

 Project built using Unity 2018+, [TextMesh Pro Package Manager](https://docs.unity3d.com/Packages/com.unity.textmeshpro@1.2/manual/index.html), and [ARKit plugin](https://assetstore.unity.com/packages/essentials/tutorial-projects/unity-arkit-plugin-92515).
 *Note* ARKit plugin is only required for iOS build of remote.
 For your convenience, you may want to build the remote from a separate project.
 For best results use Bitbucket tip of [ARKit plugin](https://bitbucket.org/Unity-Technologies/unity-arkit-plugin)

+This repository uses [Git LFS](https://git-lfs.github.com/) so make sure you have LFS installed to get all the files.

 ### iOS Build Setup

 1. Setup a new project either from the ARKit plugin project from BitBucket or a new project with the ARKit plugin from the asset store.